 Another point to note is that certain addons make use of GPU power.
 One such addon is Arnold Renderer, which is included with 3DS Max by default.

 Autodesk recommends at least 16GB RAM for 3DS Max.
 This is great as a starting point, but larger projects tend to use a lot more RAM.
 For that reason, we would recommend opting for 32GB if it is within your budget.
 This will allow for optimal performance even on projects like airports and hospitals, and will also leave enough headroom for other applications.
 It will also make the computer a lot more future proof.

 Storage technology has come a long way over the past decade.
 Solid State Drives are known to be much faster than mechanical hard drives, but they’re also seen as pretty expensive.

 Recently it’s become more viable to just use a larger SSD, from around 500GB to 1TB, and this is exactly our approach with our PCs.
 Having everything stored on SSDs means you’ll be able to save and load programs, and also transfer data, at incredible speeds.
-The SSDs we use are M.2 form factor and use the NVMe protocol, which means they take up no additional space in your case, and are even faster than standard 2.5” SATA drives.
+The SSDs we use are M.2 form factor and use the NVMe protocol, which means they take up no additional space in your case, and are much faster than standard 2.5” SATA SSDs.